lowkeycode/angular/notes/notes.md

 #### Projecting Content With ng-content

-By default any content put between a customer components opening and closing tags is stripped out.
+By default any content put between a custom components opening and closing tags is stripped out.
 If we do want to put content in there we can use the ng-content tag in our defined template and then the content we put between the opening and closing tags when using our component will then be display.

 app component
 ```html